pisong314/syngp500/docs/statistics/semantic_diversity.md

 - **ModernBERT** - Recent efficient transformer architecture [2]
 - **Clinical ModernBERT** - Domain-adapted variant fine-tuned on clinical text [3]

-For notes exceeding the 512-token model context limit, embeddings were computed by averaging representations from the first and last 512 tokens.
+For notes exceeding the 512-token model context limit (all-mpnet-base-v2), embeddings were computed by averaging representations from the first and last 512 tokens.

 ## Analysis Metrics